radcamp/radcamp.github.io/Brisbane2025/data_QC.md

 ![png](images/fastqc-adaptercontamination.png)

 Either way, ipyrad will remove adapter contamination by default, it's just sometimes good to know about whether this is an issue with your data.

+**Take a moment to inspect a few more of the fastqc results files.** Do they all tell a pretty consistant story?

 At the end of the day, the seadragon data look good and we can proceed with the ipyrad analysis.